Projects > Product Design - 2024

 New Thesis

-So, as we’ve seen, even though the first prototype did not represent a valid design direction, it had otherwise done exactly what it was supposed to do.
-Turning back to an earlier anaology, I had “crashed” it into three key minds and examined the results.
-What I had surmised was that if we wanted users to start curating, we had to offer that capability in such a way that did not obstruct their typical use-case of searching.
+So, as we’ve seen, even though the first prototype did not represent a valid design direction, it had otherwise done exactly what it was supposed to do — elicit feedback.
+Turning back to an earlier analogy, I had “crashed” it into three key minds and examined the results.
+What I had surmised was that if we wanted users to start CURATING, we had to offer that capability in such a way that did not obstruct their typical use-case of SEARCHING.

 Outcomes